With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Fairfax is a mental health facility in Fairfax, VA, located at 5343 Summit Drive, in the 22030 zip code.
 Center For Discovery Fairfax provides residential treatment.
-Center For Discovery Fairfax provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Center For Discovery Fairfax provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 Center For Discovery Fairfax also supports patients with eating disorders.
-Some other services available at Center For Discovery Fairfax include family psychoeducation, case management and diet and exercise counseling.
+Some other services available at Center For Discovery Fairfax include case management, housing services and diet and exercise counseling.

 Learn MoreInova Behavioral Health Outpatient is a mental health facility in Fairfax, VA, located at 8500 Executive Park Drive, Suite 202, in the 22031 zip code.
 Inova Behavioral Health Outpatient provides outpatient treatment.
-Inova Behavioral Health Outpatient provides individual psychotherapy, psychotropic medication and trauma therapy to young adults, adults and seniors 65 or older.
+Inova Behavioral Health Outpatient provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.

 Learn MoreNovant Health Uva Pwmc Behavioral Health Services is a mental health clinic in Manassas, VA, located at 8680 Hospital Way, 20110 zip code area.
-Novant Health Uva Pwmc Behavioral Health Services provides hospital inpatient treatment and outpatient treatment.
-Novant Health Uva Pwmc Behavioral Health Services offers dialectical behavior therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
-Novant Health Uva Pwmc Behavioral Health Services also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
-Additional services offered at Novant Health Uva Pwmc Behavioral Health Services include chronic disease/illness management, education services and suicide prevention services.
+Novant Health Uva Pwmc Behavioral Health Services provides outpatient treatment and hospital inpatient treatment.
+Novant Health Uva Pwmc Behavioral Health Services offers cognitive behavioral therapy, group therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Novant Health Uva Pwmc Behavioral Health Services also supports people requiring dual diagnosis treatment, people with trauma and LGBT.
+Additional services offered at Novant Health Uva Pwmc Behavioral Health Services include suicide prevention services, education services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.